FilipaGo/payup-app-prototype-principle/README.md

 *	Add an Expense to that Group.

 ## Running prototype on Mac
-If you’d like to see and interact with the prototype on your Mac, download the standalone Mac app (.app file).
+If you’d like to see and interact with the prototype on your Mac, download the standalone Mac app (09_bot-walkthrough.zip file).

 Notice that the app only runs on Mac.